SIP vs. VoIP: What are the differences & which one is the best?

 How SIP works?

 Using the SIP protocol, users can make free voice and video calls.
-Two or more participants can be connected through a SIP session.
+Two or more parties can be connected through a SIP session.
 Receiver devices hear the caller’s voice via SIP because it decodes VoIP data.
 Aside from VoIP, SIP can also initiate, modify, maintain, and terminate real-time messaging, video, and other communication methods.

 Similar to the HTTP protocol, SIP text-based language is used to send data over the net.
 SIP is also similar to the SMTP protocol, which is used for email transmission.